mikerae/logging-in-game/README.md

 Multiple "lumber-jackie-hover" images are created because the "mouseovr' event id fired multiple times- by the grid, by the tile and by the image elements.
 => fix multiple firing: only fire on tile element or image for "mouseover", and only fire on tile for "mouseout" => remover while loop: replace with one remove "lumber-jackie-hover"  inGE action preceeding a display "lumber-jackie-hover" image action.
-## Eventlisteners for Game mechanics Actions firing multilple times
-#### Status: Unresolved
-It appears that there are compound firing of action event listeners- linked to these not having been removed on a previous move.
-This leads to premature ending of the game.
-## remover ActionEventListeners() not workinng
-#### Status: Unresolved
-When on a new forest tile, the actionsEventListeners is still firing the sell.logs event from the log cabin => it has not been removed.
 ## Eventlisteners for Game mechanics Actions firing imediately and not waiting for event
 #### Status: Resolved
 The parameters were removed from the called function for eventListeners, and the called functions were defined withing the scope of the function within which the eventListeners were enclosed.